Winter Olympics 2022 - Kamila Valieva the first woman to land a quadruple jump as ROC win team event figure skating gold

 Ad

-Valieva became the first woman to land a quadruple jump at an Olympic Games.
+Valieva became the first woman to land a quadruple jump at an Olympics; a day after becoming the first European woman to land a triple axel at a Games in the short programme.

 Beijing 2022